ch0ripain/react-context-and-reducer/README.md

   );
 }
 ```
-Last we need to wrap our main component so all the childs and the main component i guess will have access to our context.
+Finally, we need to wrap our main component with the context provider.
+This ensures that the main component and all its child components will have access to the context.
 ```javascript
 import CartContextProvider from "./store/shopping-cart-context.jsx";